- 1 Top 7 Best Spray Paint Compared

 Thanks to the unique formulation on offer, this product cannot stand up to extreme weather conditions and is not recommended for outdoor use.
 Additionally, this can holds 11 ounces of product, as opposed to the 12 ounces found in our top pick.
 Always pick the best paint for the job, just as you would pick the best laundry detergent for your clothes.

 How We Decided

-To narrow down to the above list, we focused primarily on spray paints that truly excelled with delivering bold and vivid colors to a number of applicable surfaces.
+To narrow down to the above list and discover the best spray paints available on the market today, we focused primarily on spray paints that truly excelled with delivering bold and vivid colors to a number of applicable surfaces.
 To that end, all of the above products excel with wood, plastic and metal, with many being highly usable with ceramic, concrete, fiberglass and other surface materials.

 We also liked products that were available in dozens of color options, suiting nearly aesthetic, and a wide variety of finish options, including gloss and matte, among others.
 We also liked paint and primer combos, which allow consumers to stick the priming step and get right to painting.

 We tended to prefer products that didn’t leave a strong residual odor and those that dried to the touch rather quickly, as little as ten minutes and as long as 30 minutes.
 Finally, we chose some truly unique formulations that offer rust resistance, to manage outdoor use, and metal flakes for aesthetic flourish, among other options.

 Spray Paint Buying Guide